-This function is not decorated with @challenge\response\allowed
+This function is not decorated with @challenge\response\allowed as the U2F token is always a challenge response token!

-- passw The PIN of the token. - options dictionary of additional request parameters
+- passw The PIN of the token. - options dictionary of additional request parameters update(param, reset\failcount=True) This method is called during the initialization process.

-'''

-update (param, reset_failcount=True)

-'''